jsprdev/Orbital-2025/README.md

 Make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (v16 or later)
-- An emulator OR the [Expo Go app](https://expo.dev/client) on your iOS/Android device
+- A mobile emulator OR the [Expo Go app](https://expo.dev/client) on your iOS/Android device

 ### Installation